For Release 9:00 AM ET, June 25, 2026

 Using the Composite Indexes: The Leading Economic Index (LEI) provides an early indication of significant turning points in the business cycle and where the economy is heading in the near term.
 The Coincident Economic Index (CEI) provides an indication of the current state of the economy.
 Additional details are below.

-Next month’s release of the composite economic indexes will incorporate annual benchmark revisions, which will bring them up to date with revisions from the source data.
+This month’s release of the composite economic indexes incorporates annual benchmark revisions which bring them up-to-date with revisions in the source data.
 These revisions do not change the cyclical properties of the indexes.
 The indexes are updated throughout the year, but only for the previous six months.
 Data revisions that fall outside of the moving six-month window are not incorporated until the benchmark revision is made and the entire histories of the indexes are recomputed.
 As a result, the revised indexes, in levels and month-on-month changes, will not be directly comparable to those issued prior to the benchmark revision.

 For more information, please visit conference-board.org/topics/business-cycle-indicators/ or contact us at indicators@tcb.org.

-“The China LEI declined in 6 out of the last 7 months and continued its downward trend in April,” said Timothy Brennan, Economic Research Associate, at The Conference Board.
-“The weakness was broad-based with 7 out of 8 components contributing negatively to the index.
-Consumer expectations continued to be the primary drag.
-This has been the case for the past four years.
-The outstanding stock of medium- and long-term loans from the banking sector and the logistics prosperity index also recorded material negative contributions.
-Imports of machinery and transportation equipment improved in April but not enough to offset the weaknesses of all remaining components.”
+“The China LEI declined in 6 out of the last 7 months and continued its downward trend in May,” said Timothy Brennan, Economic Research Associate, at The Conference Board.
+“The consumer expectations component has been a primary drag on the index, with the measure remaining below the neutral threshold of 100 for more than four years.
+Additionally, the logistics prosperity index and medium- and long-term loans also recorded notable negative contributions.
+Imports of machinery and transportation equipment, building construction, and labor demand improved in May but not enough to offset the weaknesses of all remaining components.”

 NOTE: The chart illustrates the so-called 3Ds—duration, depth, and diffusion—for interpreting a downward movement in the LEI.
 Duration refers to how long the decline has lasted.
 Depth denotes the size of decline.
 Duration and depth are measured by the rate of change of the index over the most recent six months at an annualized rate.
 Diffusion is a measure of how widespread the decline is among the LEI’s component indicators—on a scale of 0 to 100, a diffusion index reading below 50 indicates most components are weakening.